-We’ve already introduced the node failure scenario above.
-After Redpanda detects that a node has been unavailable for some time, it will move partition replicas hosted by that node to other, healthy nodes.
+We already introduced the node failure scenario above.
+After Redpanda detects that a node has been unavailable for some time, it'll move partition replicas hosted by that node to other, healthy nodes.

 The disk usage skew scenario can arise if uneven producer load leads to one of the nodes receiving more data than others in the cluster.
-Sooner or later, the clients will have to stop producing, even if there is a lot of free space on other nodes of the cluster.
-This could lead to a highly undesirable situation where some of the incoming data would have to be “dropped on the ground” because the cluster won’t accept it.
+Sooner or later, the clients will have to stop producing, even if there's a lot of free space on other nodes of the cluster.
+This could unfortunately lead to some of the incoming data having to be “dropped on the ground” because the cluster won’t accept it.

-From the producing application’s perspective, this can lead to data loss.
+From the producing application’s perspective, this can result in data loss.
 In this scenario, moving some partition replicas away from the node with the most partitions and least disk space will spread the load and also allow the cluster to continue receiving data.

-As Continuous Data Balancing is developed further and becomes more sophisticated in the future, we expect it to be helpful in a number of additional scenarios, as well.
+As Continuous Data Balancing is developed further and becomes more sophisticated in the future, we expect it to be helpful in a number of additional scenarios.

 Building self-healing balancing into clusters

 In this section, we’ll discuss how Continuous Data Balancing works under the hood.
-Essentially, the feature can be understood as two layers: The lower-level layer is responsible for moving individual partitions, and the higher, partition-balancing layer plans and schedules movements.
+It can be understood as two layers:

 - Capability to move partition replicas from one node to another